QAston/md-wiki-public/software-eng/tools/vscode.md

         - minikube inside docker
         - configuration for accessing local kubernetes
         - environments for a ton of languages under "show all" option
+- `remote containers: rebuild and reopen in container`:
+    - base functionality
+    - builds a container based on `devcontainer.json`
+    - attaches a volume `/vscode` on startup, `~/.vscode-server` contains links to that volume
+    - variants of the command:
-- `remote containers: open workspace/folder/reopen` in a container opens a new project window for selected project and a creator for making a development container
+        - `remote containers: open workspace/folder` in a container opens a new project window for selected project and a creator for making a development container
             - vscode installs a remote module in the container, similar to wsl, and executes plugins there
             - if there's no devcontainer.json a creator is started in workspace dir
             - the source code is passed to the dev container via a docker mount:
                 - `"workspaceMount": "source=${localWorkspaceFolder}/sub-folder,target=/workspace,type=bind,consistency=cached"`
-        - to make it work with docker in external container this need to be changed to point to
         - `remote containers: clone repository/clone PR in a container volume/try a container sample`
             - sets up a project inside a docker volume instead of a disk
             - projects can only be accessed by using the recent list by using recent list
             - recent list can be accessed in .config/Code/storage.json
             - you can copy the volume out using:
                 - `docker run --rm --mount type=bind,source=$(pwd),target=/dest -v vscode-remote-try-node-6789fd329eb29bc56aab44eb27506206:/src busybox cp -r /src /dest`
                 - remember that volume mounts will write to the container/host that actually runs docker
 - `remote containers: attach to running container`
-    - attaching to existing containers (devcointainer config file isn't needed, in fact it isn't used even if present)
+    - attaching to existing containers (`devcontainer.json` is ignored if present)
-    - by default opens /home/username directory
+    - by default opens /home/username directory, username determined from default container user?
     - <https://code.visualstudio.com/docs/remote/attach-container>
     - can attach to a kube pod with k8s extension
+    - different from the above commands because it attaches to a preexisting container instead of using a container build definition:
+        - doesn't attack a `/vscode` volume, copies files into the container's `~/.vscode-server` instead
     - a subset of devcontainer config can be saved/restored using "attached container config files"
         - <https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_attached-container-configuration-reference>
     - will disconnect once container shuts down